iconify/icon-finder/docs/core/registry.md

 ## Events

 Icon Finder Core uses events to send messages across different parts.
 The event system is a very simple custom class that you can find in `src/events.ts`.
-It is a custom class because Core is designed to work in both Node.js and browser and be as small as possible.
+It is a custom class because Core is designed to work in both Node.js and the browser and be as small as possible.

 To get events instance from Registry instance, simply call `events` property: